Building Fanvue's App Store & Developer Platform

 Role & Ownership.

-- UX for the creator-facing App Store (browse, install, subscription management)
+- Creator-facing App Store design: browse, install, subscription management

-- Design sign-off required across all screens before launch
+- Design sign-off across all screens before launch

 Why did we build this?